Living allowance for Ukrainian refugees

 You can make an appointment if:

-• You already receive or have applied for living allowance, but you have a question.
-For example, about returning to Ukraine, temporary leaving the shelter, or financial issues.
+• You already receive or have applied for living allowance, but you have further questions.
+For example about returning to Ukraine, temporarily leaving the shelter, or financial issues.

 • You have a paid job or receive benefits, but you are unable to make ends meet.
 For example, because you earn less than the amount of living allowance you would receive.